Battle of Lissa (1811): Hoste's manoeuvre

-Following the death of Dubourdieu, Captain Jean-Alexandre Péridier on Flore ordered the French and Italian ships to attack the British line directly.
+Following the death of Dubourdieu, Captain Jean-Alexandre Péridier on ordered the French and Italian ships to attack the British line directly.
 The battered Favorite led with an attempt to round Amphion and rake her before catching her in crossfire, as had been Dubourdieu's original intention.
 The remainder of the Franco-Italian squadron followed this lead and attempted to bring their superior numbers to bear on the British squadron.
 Hoste was prepared for this eventuality and immediately ordered his ships to wear, turning south and then east to reverse direction.
 This movement threw the Franco-Italian squadron into confusion and as a result the squadron's formation became disorganised.
 Favorite, which had lost almost its entire complement of officers, was unable to respond quickly enough to the manoeuvre and drove onto the rocky coastline in confusion, becoming a total wreck.